-Cauliflower Rice Tabbouleh ~ a twist on the glorious Middle Eastern cracked wheat salad, made low carb and grain free using cauliflower rice.
-This is a light, clean, and healthy vegan salad that’s always a conversation starter.
+Cauliflower Rice Tabbouleh is a twist on the glorious Middle Eastern cracked wheat salad, made low carb and grain free using cauliflower rice.

 what is cauliflower rice?

 - cauliflower rice is simply raw cauliflower florets that have been pulsed in a food processor until they break down into a ‘grainy’ consistency like rice or couscous.
 It can be used raw, like I’ve done today, or you can steam it for a hot dish.

 - cauliflower rice can be used as a grain substitute in lots of recipes, from tabbouleh to stir fries, and more.
 It can simply stand in for rice as a low carb side dish.

 I tried cauliflower rice for the first time a while back, and I was amazed at how easy it was to do, and how it really did look and act like rice.
 Only trouble was I couldn’t think of anything that I wanted to do with my cauliflower rice because, on its own, it’s a little bit…blah.
 The idea of using it as a base for tabbouleh was just the thing to turn me into a big fan.